 Step 1 - Turn on the instant pot and press the saute button.
 Wait for the display to show HOT.
 Add the ghee and cumin seeds.

-Step 2 – After a few seconds, add the diced onion.
-Fry for 2 minutes or until the onions soften.
+Step 2 - After a few seconds, add the diced onion.
+Fry for two minutes or until the onions soften.

-Step 3 – Add the ginger, garlic, tomato, powdered spices (red chilli, turmeric and coriander) and salt.
-Roast this masala for 2 minutes, adding splashes of water to prevent it from sticking to the bottom of the pot.
-Cancel the saute mode.
+Step 3 - Add the ginger, garlic, tomato, powdered spices (red chilli, turmeric and coriander) and salt.
+Roast this masala for two minutes, adding splashes of water to prevent it from sticking to the bottom of the pot.
+Cancel the sauté mode.

-Note: The dal will be cooked perfectly at 5 minutes with 10 minutes NPR.
-However, if it is too thick, press the saute button again, add 1/4 cup water to the pot and mash the dal lightly with the back of a spoon.
-Let it simmer for 1 or 2 minutes.
-Cancel the saute mode and take it out in a bowl.
-Add a teaspoonful of ghee if you so wish.
+Note: The dal will be cooked perfectly at twelve minutes with steam release after ten minutes.
+However, if it is too thick, press the sauté button again, add a fourth cup water to the pot and mash the dal lightly with the back of a spoon.
+Let it simmer for five minutes.
+Cancel the sauté mode and take it out in a bowl.
 Finally, garnish with the green chillis and green leaves.
 Serve hot with naan bread or white rice.

 How to make dal and rice together in the instant pot

-If you want to save time and get going, make the dal and rice at the same time in the instant pot, using the pot-in-pot method (PIP).
+If you want to save time and get going, make the dal and rice at the same time in the instant pot with the pot-in-pot method (PIP).
 PIP just means cooking two things at once in the instant pot.
-This is how to do it –
+This is how to do it -

 Step 5 - Place a trivet in the inner pot right after you've added the soaked lentils in step 4 above.

-Step 6 – Wash 1 cup white rice and add 1 1/4 cups water to it in a stainless steel container or bowl.
+Step 6 - Wash one cup white rice and add one and a fourth cups water to it in a stainless steel container or bowl.
 Place this bowl on the trivet.
-Close the lid, make sure the steam valve is set to sealing, press the pressure cooking button (high) and set the timer to 5 minutes.
+Close the lid, make sure the steam valve is set to sealing, press the pressure cooking button (high) and set the timer to 10 minutes.

 Step 7 - When the timer beeps, wait for 10 minutes, then release the rest of the steam by turning the steam valve to venting.
 Open the lid.
 Both the dal and rice will be cooked perfectly in the same amount of time!